Grants and Fellowships

 - Siriraj International Fellowship in Clinical Pain Management

-IASP and the World Federation of Societies of Anesthesiologists offer a joint one-year fellowship at Mahidol University, Bangkok, from August 1, 2020 to July 31, 2021, to an outstanding clinical trainee interested in practical pain management training for application in resource-limited countries.
+IASP and the World Federation of Societies of Anesthesiologists offer a joint one-year fellowship at Mahidol University, Bangkok, to an outstanding clinical trainee interested in practical pain management training for application in resource-limited countries.
 Features personal mentoring, case study lessons, and other learning techniques.

 - IASP Fellowship in Clinical Pain Management

-1-Year fellowship program at the National Cancer Institute of Mexico in Mexico City for anesthesiologists from Latin America
+A one-Year fellowship program at the National Cancer Institute of Mexico in Mexico City for anesthesiologists from Latin America.

 - IASP Developing Countries Project: Initiative for Improving Pain Education